 They carry us back and forth and toss us about back and forth.

-We must learn to grow together in harmony with each other and to forgive each other when things go wrong.
+We must learn to grow together in harmony and forgive each other when things go wrong.
 We should not let others fall out of the boat and drown alone.

 We should strive to display the character of and be like the anchor, Jesus Christ.
 Then we can help others find healing by showing them love and compassion.